jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

   // Get the funding cycle of its base funding cycle, which carries the last approved configuration. fundingCycle = _getStructFor(_projectId, fundingCycle.basedOn);

+  // There's no queued if the base, which must still be the current, has a duration of 0. if (fundingCycle.duration == 0) return _getStructFor(0, 0);

   // Return a mock of the next up funding cycle. return _mockFundingCycleBasedOn(fundingCycle, false);